isomerpages/mlaw-corp/_about-us/4b-queries-under-other-law-related-agencies.md

 * spousal and child maintenance under Parts VIII and X of the Women’s Charter

-* enforcement of maintenance orders made by Singapore courts, the Maintenance of Parents Tribunal and the Syariah Court under section 71 and Part IX of the Women’s Charter and the Maintenance of Parents Tribunal Act.
+<p style="text-align: justify">* enforcement of maintenance orders made by Singapore courts, the Maintenance of Parents Tribunal and the Syariah Court under section 71 and Part IX of the Women’s Charter and the Maintenance of Parents Tribunal Act.

-* reciprocal enforcement of maintenance orders made by foreign courts or tribunals under the Maintenance Orders (Facilities for Enforcement) Act and Maintenance Orders (Reciprocal Enforcement) Act.
+<p style="text-align: justify">* reciprocal enforcement of maintenance orders made by foreign courts or tribunals under the Maintenance Orders (Facilities for Enforcement) Act and Maintenance Orders (Reciprocal Enforcement) Act.

 **Small Claims Tribunal**

-The Small Claims Tribunals are part of the Subordinate Courts of Singapore.
+<p style="text-align: justify">The Small Claims Tribunals are part of the Subordinate Courts of Singapore.
 The Tribunals were established to provide a quick and inexpensive forum for the resolution of small claims between consumers and suppliers.
 The Tribunals have jurisdiction to hear claims not exceeding $10,000, where the claims relate to disputes arising from:

 * a contract for the sale of goods; or